Best Supplements for Fertility: Evidence-Based Guide for Men and Women

 Egg Quality

 Egg quality is largely determined by mitochondrial function.
 Eggs with healthy mitochondria produce more ATP, which fuels proper cell division during fertilization.
 As women age, mitochondrial efficiency declines.
 Supplements like CoQ10 directly replenish the coenzyme responsible for mitochondrial energy output, slowing this decline.
+For a complete guide to optimizing this process, see our article on supplements for egg quality.

 Sperm Health